OpenIndiana/oi-docs/docs/handbook/getting-started.md

 ## Troubleshooting Installations

-* If you do not see a menu after booting your computer with the DVD or USB device, and instead see some text and a `grub>` prompt, there may be an error in your copy of the installer, or it was created incorrectly.
+* If you do not see a menu after booting your computer with the DVD or USB device, and instead see some text and a `boot:` prompt, there may be an error in your copy of the installer, or it was created incorrectly.
 * If you see a `login:` prompt after selecting your keyboard and language and no desktop appears after several seconds, there may be a problem with the drivers for your graphics hardware.
     * Please let us know via IRC or the mailing list if this happens.
     * When you contact us, please include any error messages you see on the console, as well as the output of the `svcs -xv` command.